admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 Note this only affects the _names_ of cards.
 The visuals of cards shared by RTG are English only.

-### Custom decks
+### [Optional] Custom decks
-Hosts may also use custom decks if they so desire.
+Hosts may use custom decks if they so desire.
 The following setup is required.

 | Create                |of type | which has player permissions                         |
 | :-------------------- | :----- | :--------------------------------------------------- |